 Kalshi NBA Playoff orderbook during a timeout (top) and the moment play resumes (bottom).
 Same market, roughly one second apart.

-The timing precision is kind of incredible.
-As soon as the pitcher winds up, nearly all the liquidity gets pulled until maybe a few hundred dollars is left at reasonable prices, and the moment the batter swings and misses and the catcher catches the ball, tens of thousands of dollars flood back in.
+The timing precision is pretty impressive.
+As soon as the pitcher winds up, nearly all the liquidity gets pulled until maybe a few hundred dollars is left at reasonable prices, and the moment the batter swings and misses and the catcher catches the ball, thousands of dollars flood back in.
 Someone built a system that just knows when adverse selection might occur and pulls all quotes.
 Given the scale of the liquidity moves and speed, and given how widespread this is across all sports, it's definitely the institutions.

 Which makes me reflect on my original idea of Kalshi as a true peer-to-peer platform.
 Their marketing loves to frame it as this giant meritocracy, but sports is 70% of Kalshi's trading volume and when there's that much money involved you attract institutions, whether it's Flutter (FanDuel's parent company) or firms like Susquehanna.
 The institutions are basically all the liquidity.
 So how peer-to-peer is it really, when it's extremely likely your counterparty is a firm that's very sophisticated at pricing these events?
 It's hard to see how that's meaningfully different from a sportsbook, commodity loophole or not.